ClaytonSiby/MealsCatalogue-Application/README.md

 ### install all dependencies by running:
 - `yarn install`

+- you can run all tests for this project using `yarn test` from the command line.
 - you can view the project live by runnig `yarn start`
 - for production release/deployment run `yarn build` to bundle a minified version of the code.